The 5 Most Beneficial Anti-Aging Foods

 Pomegranates are incredibly healthy fruits, chock full of antioxidant, antibacterial, and antiviral properties.
 They are an excellent source of vitamin A, vitamin C, vitamin E, and folic acid.

 Traditionally, pomegranates are believed to be so useful for maintaining healthy blood circulation that some doctors recommend eating them regularly to regain strength after a long illness.
-Pomegranates have also been used for clearing up the skin and lowering blood pressure, along with relieving pain, severity of arthritis, and joint inflammation associated with osteoarthritis.
+Pomegranates have also been used to assist with clearing up the skin and lowering blood pressure, along with relieving pain, severity of arthritis, and joint inflammation associated with osteoarthritis.

 According to another study, antioxidants in pomegranates – including ellagic acid and punicalagin – can prevent harmful oxidization of LDL cholesterol, one of the first steps in the development of heart disease.
-In fact, regular consumption of pomegranate juice has been shown to reverse the onset of atherosclerosis, lowering the risk of heart attacks and strokes.
+In fact, a 2014 study in the journal Advanced Biomedical Research showed that regular consumption of pomegranate juice has been shown to reduce atherosclerotic lesions, lowering the risk of heart attacks and strokes.

 Anti-aging Food #5: Olive Oil

 Olive oil, rich in monounsaturated fatty acids (MUFAs), is a major component of the Mediterranean diet.
 People living in this region tend to have longer life expectancies, along with a lower risk of heart disease and stroke, lower cholesterol and triglyceride levels, and lower blood pressure, compared with North Americans and Northern Europeans.

 Regular consumption of virgin or extra virgin olive oil may help to reduce inflammation and prevent hardening of the arteries and the development of atherosclerosis, lowering the risk of heart disease.

 Research has shown that olive oil may also lower the risk of stroke in older people.